 Today, they had gone a step ahead and just introduced their next generation of Premium WordPress hosting with total four new plans.
 Unfortunately, the good old $29/plan, exists no more.
 Anyhow I’ll discuss about that plan later, but let’s first talk about the new plans.

-Lastly, if you’re an Enterprise user, who wants more than 1TB of SSD storage, support for unlimited monthly visitors with installation of more than 50 WordPress sites, and any custom requirements, you can contact MediaTemple to create a custom plan, especially created for you, to fit your needs.
+Lastly, if you’re an Enterprise user, who wants more than 1TB of SSD storage, support for unlimited monthly visitors with the installation of more than 50 WordPress sites, and any custom requirements, you can contact MediaTemple to create a custom plan, specially created for you, to fit your needs.

 All MediaTemple Premium WordPress hosting plans includes: